Dickman function: Computation

 with Li2 the dilogarithm.
 Other $\rho_n$ can be calculated using infinite series.

 An alternate method is computing lower and upper bounds with the trapezoidal rule; a mesh of progressively finer sizes allows for arbitrary accuracy.
 For high precision calculations (hundreds of digits), a recursive series expansion about the midpoints of the intervals is superior.
+Values for u ≤ 7 can be usefully computed via numerical integration in ordinary double-precision floating-point.